md35-gk/Nexond-Trainer/README.md

 # Nexon'd Trainer [BETA] -- A Universal MapleStory Trainer

 Nexon'd Trainer is a generic MapleStory trainer framework that can be used with any region and any version of MapleStory.
 The way this works is unique to Nexon'd Trainer in that it retrieves supported scripts from a defined GitHub repository, such as the [GMS Script Bank](https://github.com/md35-gk/GMS-Script-Bank).
-Nexon'd Trainer is the descendant of [Simple Trainer](https://github.com/md35-gk/Simple-Trainer) and will be more customizable.
+Nexon'd Trainer is the descendant of [Simple Trainer](https://github.com/md35-gk/Simple-Trainer), both created by md35.

 ![Nexon'd Trainer Image](https://i.gyazo.com/71dd89a9a2c2fc2dda7598782fbe74d1.png)